 - Detection of -Nitrogen, Sulphur, Chlorine in organic compounds.

+We hope students must have found this information on “CBSE Syllabus for Class 11 Chemistry” useful for their studies.
 Learn Maths & Science in interactive & fun loving way with BYJU’S App/Tablet.